rule

 Text 31

-For the sake of Nârâyana, the Personality of Godhead, came all these greatly powerful manifestations, having accepted the material illusion of form in the universal sphere, into the existence of creation, maintenance and destruction, even though He Himself is self-sufficient above it.
+Unto Nārāyana, the Personality of Godhead, all these greatly powerful manifestations having accepted the material illusion of form in the universal came into the existence of creation, maintenance and destruction although He on Himself is self-sufficient above it.
+(Vedabase)

 Text 32

 To His will, I create while under His subordination S'iva destroys, with Himself thereto as the controller of the three energies maintaining the whole Universe as the Original Person.
+(Vedabase)

 Text 33